 service command can usually be used with SysVinit scripts, as well as invoking them directly.

-Service logs availability is as follows:
+Service logs availability

 - Upstart 0.6.x and SysVinit: log files are located in